CraftsmantechDoc/product-docs/docs/World Objects/Skybox.md

+# Skybox

 **Reading this chapter takes about 15 minutes.**

-This section outlines how to create all kinds of colorful skies in the editor by modifying the basic properties of the Skybox.
+This chapter outlines how to create all kinds of colorful skies in the editor by modifying the basic properties of the Skybox.

 ## What is the Skybox?